Annual Special Services

 Water Communion and Ingathering Service

-Come celebrate Ingathering Sunday at UUCA, as we return to our regular 9:30am and 11:15am Sunday service schedule, and begin a new year.
+Come celebrate Ingathering Sunday at UUCA and begin a new year.
 As part of Ingathering, we observe our beautiful and moving Water Celebration ritual.
 Bring water to share, from summer travels away, or from “staycations” at home.

-We celebrate Rosh Hashanah during our regular Sunday services, followed by an Apples and Honey celebration in the social hall.
+We celebrate Rosh Hashanah during our regular Sunday service, followed by an Apples and Honey celebration in the social hall.